Rice-RobotPI-Lab/website_template/content/_index.md

       text: |
         <br>

-        **RobotPi** has been a center of excellence for robotics manpulation research, teaching, and practice since its founding in 2021
+        <span style="font-family: 'Century Gothic';">**RobotPi** has been a center of excellence for robotics manpulation research, teaching, and practice since its founding in 2021

   - block: collection
     content: